 The Best Energy Efficient Renovations for Lafayette Homeowners

+Can your home survive a Lafayette summer without feeling like a sauna?
+And more importantly, can you do it without weeping over the utility bill?
 While some upgrades are optional, energy efficient renovations are not.
 The homes that stay comfortable and affordable in Lafayette almost always share the same improvements.
 These upgrades are proven, not theoretical, and they offer measurable results in both monthly savings and indoor comfort.

 Upgrading Home Insulation Creates the Most Immediate Impact